adaltas/node-shell/packages/shell/src/plugins/args.coffee.md

         "got #{JSON.stringify options}"
       ] unless is_object_literal options
       keys = {}
-      # In extended mode, the data array will be truncated
-      # data = merge data unless extended
-      set_default appconfig, data
       # Convert command parameter to a 1 element array if provided as a string
       data[appconfig.command] = [data[appconfig.command]] if typeof data[appconfig.command] is 'string'
       # Compile